reduction of waste

 As our population grows exponentially, so has our appetite for material consumption and for economic growth.
 The rise in consumption jeopardises our natural economy, trampling on ecosystems and resources that are vital to the survival of all living things in the long run.
 More resources are exhausted, resulting in a staggering increase in plastic waste production on our planet.
 Waste production not only adversely impacts the society and people’s life, the most detrimental harm is inflicted on the environment.
 When incorrectly disposed, plastic waste contaminates whole ecosystems.

 The problem of plastic waste is a global climate problem, more than 10 million tons of waste is dumped in the oceans yearly.
 By 2050 there will be more waste in the ocean than fish.
 An alarming 75% of the 10 million tons of waste is plastic material.
-Yoga mats are one example of plastic products that often do not get recycled, thus, there is a need to rethink and redesign the materials of yoga mats which currently exist on the market.
+Yoga mats are one example of plastic products that often do not get recycled, even those eco yoga mats from organic materials.
+Thus, there is a need to rethink and redesign the materials of yoga mats which currently exist on the market.
 One way to address the rising amount of waste is through the innovative design of products.
 It is not only important to reinvent resources but to also think about what happens with products at the end of their lifespan.
+This also applies to the yoga sector, to really create an eco yoga mat.
 It is not only the consumer's responsibility to take care of the disposal of products - politics and companies need to take responsibility as well.